Skip to main content

 Set up an OpenVPN connection as a system service on Windows with service daemon mode for OpenVPN Connect.

-1. A Windows Server with Remote Desktop Services, where the users need access to some VPN resources, and it's not practical or possible to have each user establish connections because of technical and organizational reasons.
+1. A Windows Server with Remote Desktop Services where users need VPN access, but you can't have each user establish their own connections.

-3. Connecting your Windows system as an unattended host system offering certain services and resources to your OpenVPN server or to CloudConnexa.
+3. An unattended Windows host providing services or resources to your OpenVPN server or CloudConnexa.

 We designed this system service mode for system administrators.
-Once the connection is up, administrators and unprivileged users on the system can reach resources available through this VPN connection.
+Once the connection is running, both admin and unprivileged users on the system can reach VPN resources.

 Before you begin